NxPKG/khulnasoft-docs/content/pages/platform/git-integration.md

 # Git integration

-Cloudflare supports connecting Cloudflare Pages to your GitHub and GitLab repositories to look for new changes to your project.
+Khulnasoft supports connecting Khulnasoft Pages to your GitHub and GitLab repositories to look for new changes to your project.

 ## Custom branches